UWPCE-PythonCert/PythonCertDevel/_sources/exercises/circle_class.rst.txt

 Other abilities of a Circle instance:

- * Compute the circle's area
+ * Compute the circle's area.
- * Print the circle and get something nice
+ * Print the circle and get something nice.
- * Be able to add two circles together
+ * Be able to add two circles together.
- * Be able to compare two circles to see which is bigger
+ * Be able to compare two circles to see which is bigger.
- * Be able to compare to see if there are equal
+ * Be able to compare to see if they are are equal.
- * (follows from above) be able to put them in a list and sort them
+ * (follows from above) be able to put them in a list and sort them.

 You will use:

-  - properties
+  - properties.
-  - a bunch of "magic methods"
+  - a bunch of "magic methods".
-  - a classmethod (after you've learned about them...)
+  - a classmethod (after you've learned about them...).

 General Instructions: